LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 OFX/QFX (Financial Exchange)

 Standardized format for accounting software.
 Includes date, amount, payee, memo, and check numbers.
-Automatically maps to accounting software fields.

 Best for: QuickBooks, Quicken, accounting software imports